immcantation/scoper/docs/topics/hierarchicalClones.md

 :   a numeric scalar where the tree should be cut (the distance threshold for clonal grouping).

 method
+:   one of the `"nt"` for nucleotide based clustering or `"aa"` for amino acid based clustering.

+linkage
 :   availabe agglomerations are: `"single"`, `"average"`, and `"complete"`.

 junction